 - A room where you make some noise alone with nobody else watching, where you can sit on a chair and stand up at a distance, and without any distractions, other people or pets.
 Our classes are a safe place to learn and explore, with only the students and the teacher.

-- The ability to speak and understand conversational English.
+- The ability to speak and understand conversational English as a primary language.

 - No alcohol or drugs.